Skip to main content

 These aren't just nice ideas—they're proven methodologies that create measurable outcomes.

 Preliminary pilot work with WolfBrown, an arts research and planning consultancy specializing in market research, confirms that students identified as “struggling” in traditional classrooms exhibit engagement profiles nearly identical to “thriving” students during NDI sessions.
 Children who rarely raise their hands or struggle to focus become fully engaged, confident participants.
-The arts don't just supplement education—they transform who gets to succeed.
+The arts don't just supplement education—they reimagine who gets to succeed.

 A History of Event of the Year Performances